This article has links to products and services we love, which we may make commission from.

 Fancy a pint?

-Top 10 Beers Bars & Pub in Edinburgh
+Top 10 Beers Bars & Pubs in Edinburgh

 The bars on this list have been ordered as a beer trail route through the city, covering the West End, City Centre and Leith so that you can see a large part of the city by exploring while exploring them.

-Set in a historic former church house, with religious imagery and traditional pub décor, Cloisters is perfect for the history enthusiast.
+Set in a historic former church house with religious imagery and traditional pub décor, Cloisters (26 Brougham St) is perfect for the history enthusiast.

 Cloisters has nine cask ales and ten keg beers on draft, making it the ideal spot to try both.

-At Brauhaus its about quality over quantity, a small but cosy bar filled with a bottle selection from around the globe.
+At Brauhaus (105 Lauriston Pl), it’s about quality over quantity, a small but cosy bar filled with a bottle selection from around the globe.

 Serving quality craft beer, natural wine and whisky, Brauhaus is a spot to try something new and rare.

-The Hanging Bat is a must visit when exploring Edinburgh’s beer scene.
+The Hanging Bat (133 Lothian Rd) is a must-visit when exploring Edinburgh’s beer scene.

-Known for its great selection of keg and cask beers on draft as well as their handpicked bottle list.
+It is known for its great selection of keg and cask beers on draft and its handpicked bottle list.

 They also serve fantastic comfort food throughout the day, such as pulled pork and mac ’n’ cheese.